-Yellow comes from the color of the river's waters, for the river carries a heavy load of silt (loess) picked up from an extensive plateau in Shaanxi, Shanxi and Gansu.
+Yellow comes from the color of the river's waters, for the river carries a heavy load of silt (loess called 'Yellow Earth' (黄土 huáng tǔ in Chinese) picked up from an extensive plateau in Shaanxi, Shanxi and Gansu.
 It is perhaps the muddiest major river in the world.
 The river can carry as much as 82 pounds [37 kgs] for every cubic meter of water.
 This heavy load of silt is both a great bonus and a curse.
 Like the lower Nile where the regular deposition of rich alluvial silts gave birth to the Egyptian Civilization, the Yellow River was the cradle for the creation of Chinese Civilization.
 Farming the rich alluvial covered lands close to the River generated predictable harvests giving the settlers an edge over the wandering herdsmen and hunters.
-The source of water from far away glaciers producing a steady, reliable flow throughout the year in the upper stretches.
+In the upper stretches, the water from far away glaciers producing a steady, reliable flow throughout the year.
 The control of the river for irrigation led to many technological innovations.
-In the Spring and Autumn period kingdoms had to co-operate in order to manage the waters, which was another spur to cultural development.
+In the Spring and Autumn period separate kingdoms had to co-operate in order to manage the waters, which was another spur to cultural development.

-The river was not always called ‘Yellow’ as just ‘The River’ would do.
-May be, long ago, the land was rich in forests and it is the man made agricultural development that has greatly increased the loess load that the river transports and so its color.
-It is only after the Han dynasty that it was called the ‘Yellow River’.
+In the distant past, it was not called ‘Yellow River’ as just ‘The River’ would do.
+May be, in these days the land was rich in forests and it is the man made clearance of forest and agricultural development that has greatly increased the loess ➚ load that the river transports and so its color has changed to yellow.
+It was only after the Han dynasty that it was called the ‘Yellow River’.
 The Chinese character for yellow is 黄 huáng originating from a picture of a precious object - a Jade pendant.
-Yellow has been the color of Emperor's robes since the Tang dynasty and the name of the legendary Yellow Emperor (黄帝 huáng dì) founder of China; the loess is called 'Yellow Earth' (黄土 huáng tǔ).
+Yellow has been the color of Emperor's robes since the Tang dynasty and the name of the legendary Yellow Emperor (黄帝 huáng dì) founder of China.
 The river and its color has been very important to the development of Chinese culture.

 After the formation of the P.R.C. a flood defense plan was drawn up with Soviet help.
 A large dam at Sanmexia (on the Shanxi-Henan border) was completed in 1960 with the aim of controlling floods and generating electric power.
-However, as many Chinese had warned, the dam soon became silted up and no longer produces power, and has very limited flood defense potential.
+However, as many Chinese had warned, the dam soon silted up and no longer produces power, and has very limited flood defense potential.
 The dam at Luijiaxia above Lanzhou is in clearer water and has been more successful.
-There is concern that defenses can prevent minor flooding events but will not prevent a one in a 100 year major event.
+There is concern that current defenses can prevent minor flooding events but will not prevent a one in a 100 year major flood.

 Copyright © Chinasage 2012 to 2014